Frequently Asked Questions

 How much will I need to practice during the week?

-Do I have to come for all 6 weeks?
+Do I have to come every week?

 We understand that life can get a bit hectic.
 Conflicts will inevitably arise for us all.
 The purpose of our group is to bring joy and camaraderie to our fellow music-loving members, not to cause undue pressure and stress.
 That said, however, we do expect a certain level of commitment.